NativeScript/NativeScript/api-reports/NativeScript.api.md

     _onDownloadCompleted(key: string, image: any);
     // (undocumented)
     _onDownloadError(key: string, err: Error);
-    // Warning: (ae-forgotten-export) The symbol "ImageSource" needs to be exported by the entry point index.d.ts
     placeholder: ImageSource;
     // Warning: (ae-forgotten-export) The symbol "DownloadRequest" needs to be exported by the entry point index.d.ts push(request: DownloadRequest);